Juanita Nielsen's House: 202 Victoria Street and Juanita Nielsen: 1968–75

 Nielsen maintained a high media profile, despite her concern with increasing threats to her safety.
 She joined the Woolloomooloo Residents Action Group who were fighting similar development pressures and campaigned against development in Woolloomooloo in her paper.
 Her concern was primarily for the tenants of low cost rental accommodation who were being pushed out of their neighbourhoods.
 Interviewed by the "Sydney Morning Herald" in October 1974 she was quoted as saying 'she has no time for ratbags interested in publicity or pushing some political line, but she has real concern for the little people pushed out by developers.'

 In early 1975 the NSW branch of the BLF was taken over by the federal branch and the Green Ban was lifted.
 There were allegations that the developer Frank Theeman had met with the federal BLF leader Norm Gallagher to effect the lifting of the ban.
-Nielsen, however, through her activism, had by then been instrumental in organising a ban by the Federated Engine Drivers and Firemens Association of Australasia (FEDA) which effectively continued the stop on development.
+Nielsen, however, through her activism, had by then been instrumental in organising a ban by the Federated Engine Drivers and Firemen's Association of Australasia (FEDA) which effectively continued the stop on development.
 Her campaign intensified and stalled the development.
 In April 1975 Theeman claimed that his company was losing up to $3000 a day in costs from the stalled development and was facing financial ruin.

 Nielsen disappeared on 4 July 1975, following an appointment at the Carousel Club in Kings Cross to discuss advertising in "NOW".
 Her disappearance was widely reported in the Sydney media.
 Her body has never been found.

 A 1983 coronial inquest into Nielsen's disappearance returned an open verdict.
 It found that Nielsen was dead but could not say how, when or where she died.

 In 1994 the Commonwealth Parliamentary Joint Committee on the National Crime Authority investigated Nielsen's disappearance.
 The Committee's report noted: 'Because of her newspaper campaign, her links with a supportive union and her position as a Victoria Street property owner and ratepayer it was possible to see Nielsen in July 1975 as one of the few significant obstacles to the plans of developers.